Alpaca92/kokoa-clone/README.md

 # Kokoa Clone Project

-Used only html and css
+Used only html and css.

 It's my frist project😁